simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_60_aws-elasticbeanstalk/aws-elasticbeanstalk.md

 Simplicit&eacute; on AWS elastic Beanstalk&reg;
 ===============================================

-Simplicit&eacute;&reg; instances can easily be deployed on the AWS Elastic Beanstalk&reg; platform.
+Simplicité instances can easily be deployed on the AWS Elastic Beanstalk&reg; platform.

-This document consider you are using a standard **Simplicit&eacute;&reg; cloud instance template** cloned from Git.
+This document consider you are using a standard **Simplicité cloud instance template** cloned from Git.

 > **Warning**: this document may be **outdated** and incomplete.
 > Docker-based deployments (see [this document](/lesson/docs/operation/docker)) are to be preferred over deployement on a proprietary PaaS.